Daily RoutinesWhat an average day at our centres looks like ...

 Lunch is provided and children who require a nap after lunch do so while others have a meditation time and educators intentionally extend ideas that have arisen from family interests.

-At 4pm we use the under awning section to offer quieter games and activities as we start winding down for the afternoon.
-All outdoor materials are packed away by 5pm as we all transition inside to play quieter games and play until close.
+At 4:00 pm, after a story or two, we use the under-awning section to offer quieter games and activities as we start winding down for the afternoon.
+All outdoor materials are packed away by 5:00 pm as we all transition inside to play quieter games and play until close.